East and North Hertfordshire Clinical Commissioning Group (CCG)

 The LPC and East and North Hertfordshire CCG have worked together to agree a set of conditions that GP receptionists can signpost patients to be seen for in their local pharmacy.
 Therefore you may see an increased number of patients attending the community pharmacy.
 We would encourage you to work with your local GP practice that may be taking part to have access to the GP practice telephone bypass number so that patients who may have been signposted to you by this route can be signposted back to the GP practice for an appointment where you feel that after your assessment a GP practice appointment might be needed.

 East and North Herts CCG have been working on a new initiative that will enable health and care professionals to easily view the GP records of the patients they are treating.
-The programme will shortly be initially introduced in some acute and community health and care settings across Hertfordshire and West Essex.
+The programme introduced in some acute and community health and care settings across Hertfordshire and West Essex.
 The programme is separate to the accessibility of the Summary Care Record.

 East and North Herts CCG has sent a letter to all pharmacies in East and North Hertfordshire and asking you to help promote the project, which also explains more about the project.